 “What in the world have you done to that boy?” she asked.
 “What do you mean?” the tutor replied, “I’m only trying to help him…”

-‘No, no, you don’t understand,” continued the nurse, “He is a changed little boy!
-He has made a complete turn around and it looks like he wants to live!”
+“No, no, you don’t understand,” continued the nurse, “He is a changed little boy who made a complete turn around and it looks like he wants to live!”

 Everyone involved with the life of this young man came to realize what had happened.
-He had indeed given up all hope until the tutor arrived.
-When it occurred to him that there must have been a good reason to send him a tutor: “Nobody would not send someone to work with me on nouns and verbs and spelling if I was actually dying, right?!,” he would exclaim later.
+He had indeed given up all hope until the tutor arrived, until it occurred to him that there must have been a good reason to send him a tutor.
+“Nobody would send someone to work with me on nouns and verbs and spelling if I was actually dying, right?,” he exclaimed later.

 We never know the entire impact we potentially make on another person’s life.
 Yet, every single day, those opportunities to love, share and comfort are present.
 If we ever doubt or wonder about why we are here on this planet, perhaps it would be good to sit back, wait and seize upon those moments that make an eternal difference.
 We are definitely a part of something much larger than ourselves.Share your thoughts (1 thought)

 Absolutely, all it takes is for one person to care and show the other how important they are and the rest will fall in alignment.
 The impact of a teacher coming to teach a child who has given up all hope …………..Hope is the anchor of the soul.